operasoftware/operaprestodriver/README.md

 | Windows   | %PROGRAMFILES%\Opera\opera.exe<br />%PROGRAMFILES%\Opera Next\opera.exe                             |

-However, you can override this and specify a custom location to Opera by setting the capability `opera.path` or environmnetal variable `OPERA_PATH`.
+However, you can override this and specify a custom location to Opera by setting the capability `opera.binary` or environmnetal variable `OPERA_PATH`.
 You can read more about configuring WebDriver under Advanced Usage.